-The Whole School Approach and Mental Health on the curriculum
+The Whole School Approach and Mental Health in the curriculum

 Solutions Not Sides' work fits in with the 'Whole School Approach' to mental health.
 The Whole School Approach to mental health states that a mentally healthy school is one that takes an approach to mental health that involves "all parts of the school working together and being committed" to creating a mentally healthy environment.
-As well as practical skills, our Olive Branch Awards programme equips students with 'soft skills', developing their social and emotional learning.
-This development of students' social and emotional learning through Solutions Not Sides' work supports the wider Whole School Approach, equipping students with active listening, critical thinking and empathy skills.
+As well as practical skills, our Olive Branch Awards programme equips students with 'soft skills', developing skills around conflict resolution and emotional thinking.
+This development of students' emotional learning through Solutions Not Sides' work supports the wider Whole School Approach, equipping students with conflict resolution, active listening, critical thinking and empathy skills.

-Equipping students with social and emotional learning 'soft skills' is even more important when the introduction of RHSE (Relationship, Health and Sex Education) onto the curriculum in 2020 is taken into account.
+Equipping students with conflict resolution and emotional thinking 'soft skills' is even more important when the introduction of RHSE (Relationship, Health and Sex Education) to the curriculum in 2020 is taken into account.
 Solutions Not Sides' work fits in well with the curriculum requirements of RHSE in secondary schools in a number of areas.
 Our work to encourage critical thinking skills directly contributes to the curriculum requirement to teach about internet safety, with our sessions encouraging students to think more critically and evaluate information they see online.
 SNS' work also fits in with the curriculum requirement to teach about "respecting others, even if they come from different backgrounds".
-Through the Olive Branch programme, students' ability to 'step into someone else's shoes' and understand situations from other peoples' perspectives will be developed, to build their empathy skills.